HusseinFiras/HusseinFiras/README.md

-- 👋 Hi, I’m @HusseinFiras
+👋 Hi, I’m @halfbloodprince
-- 👀 I’m interested in ... web development and design
+💻 I specialize in tech sales, cloud solutions, and automation
-- 🌱 I’m currently learning ... ☝️☝️
+⚡ I’m currently working with Microsoft products, and workflow automation
-- 💞️ I’m looking to collaborate on ... three dots
+🤝 I’m looking to collaborate on security tools, automation scripts, and cloud-based solutions
-- 📫 How to reach me ... https://www.instagram.com/husseinfiras_/
+📫 How to reach me ... https://www.linkedin.com/in/hussein-firas/